sergio-santos-group/ProtoSyn.jl/docs/src/protosyn-api/core/selections.md

 # Selections

+> The [Selections](@ref) are a sub-module of `ProtoSyn.Core` module.
+As such, the following section introduces both new [Types](@ref) and [Methods](@ref) that work together, in a generally independent way from the rest of the module, and require an unique exploratory section on their own.

 ProtoSyn comes equipped with a powerful syntax for selecting parts of molecular systems based on several different parameters.
-The parent type of all selections is an `AbstractSelection`, which is parametrized by 2 different static types:
+The parent type of all [Selections](@ref) is an `AbstractSelection`, which is parametrized by 2 different static types:

 * First, a `StateMode` indicates whether an `AbstractSelection` is `Stateful` or `Stateless`.
     * `Stateful` selections require a [`State`](@ref) in order to correctly calculate the Selection.
 An example would be a Selection that selects all residues within 10Å of a given residue.